oakmac/sublime-text-parinfer/README.md

 ## Status

-Nothing works right now; this project is just getting started :)
+This project is still heavily a work in progress, but indent mode should be usable for most folks if you have Node.js installed at `/usr/bin/node`

+More to come soon :)

 I am working on the following steps:

 * [x] Connect to the Sublime Text API when the text buffer is modified
 * [x] Bi-directional communication between Python and the node.js process
-* [ ] Start a long-running node.js process from Python
+* [x] Start a long-running node.js process from Python
+* [ ] Only enable for certain file extensions
+* [ ] Simple config file for editing file extensions
+* [ ] Set up [Package Control]
+* [ ] Enable Paren Mode
+* [ ] Hotkeys to toggle between Indent and Paren mode

 ## License